Sugar industry of the Philippines: Farming sub-sector

-There are at least 11 regions/19 provinces that produce sugarcane in the nation.
+At least 19 provinces within the 11 regions produce sugarcane in the nation.
 A range from 360,000 to 390,000 hectares are devoted to sugarcane production.
 The largest sugarcane areas are found in the Negros Island Region, which accounts for 51% of sugarcane areas planted.
-This is followed by Mindanao which accounts for 20%; Luzon by 17%; Panay by 07%; and Eastern Visayas by 04%.
+This is followed by Mindanao which accounts for 20%; Luzon by 17%; Panay by 7%; and Eastern Visayas by 4%.
 It is estimated that as of 2012, the industry provides direct employment to 700,000 sugarcane workers spread across 19 sugar-producing provinces.

 Milling sub-sector

-As of Crop Year 2012-2013, 29 mills are operational divided as follows: 13 mills in Negros, 6 mills in Luzon, 4 mills in Panay, 3 mills in Eastern Visayas and 3 mills in Mindanao.